-UNC's Bowles Center for Alcohol Studies (CAS) is one of 20 national Alcohol Research Centers funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
-CAS faculty members are invited to speak at state, national and international conferences, and our scientists have received NIH MERIT and Career Awards.
+UNC’s Bowles Center for Alcohol Studies (BCAS) is one of 20 national Alcohol Research Centers funded by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+BCAS faculty members conduct groundbreaking scientific research and are invited to speak at national and international conferences, and several have received NIH MERIT and Career Awards.

-- Research components list 114 manuscripts related to ARC activities, most with multiple faculty.
+- Published several hundred peer-reviewed scientific articles related to ARC activities, most with multiple faculty.

-- Discovered that ethanol induces a novel neuroimmune cascade involving Toll-like receptors (TLR) and the endogenous TLR agonist HMGB1 in rodent brain that is found in human post-mortem alcoholic brain.
+- Discovered that ethanol induces a novel neuroimmune cascade involving Toll-like receptors (TLR) and the endogenous TLR agonist HMGB1 in rodent brain that is found in human post-mortem AUD brain.